alexandergall/p4lang-nixpkgs/README.md

 Some of the tests in the `bmv2-ptf` and `bmv2-stf` groups fail probabilistically when run in parallel.
 This can be avoided by reducing the number of cores as explained above.
-A small number of tests currently fail consistently:

-   * testgen-p4c-bmv2-ptf/action_profile-bmv2.p4
-   * testgen-p4c-bmv2-ptf/action_profile_max_group_size_annotation.p4
-   * testgen-p4c-bmv2-ptf/action_profile_sum_of_members_annotation.p4
-   * testgen-p4c-bmv2-ptf/action_selector_shared-bmv2.p4
-   * testgen-p4c-bmv2-ptf/issue297-bmv2.p4
-   * ubpf/testdata/p4_16_samples/ipv4-actions_ubpf.p4
-   * gtestasm

 The lint checks are not set up as CMake test cases like the other tests.
 Instead, they are executed explicitely after the configuration